ashish-augustine/react-tree-component/README.md

 # Drag & Drop Tree Component (Using Arborist Library)

-This is a React tree component with drag-and-drop capabilities, enables toggling of different nodes (folders),  their sub nodes (sub folders) & rearranging the node structure using drag and drop.
+This is a React tree component with drag-and-drop capabilities.

+This component enables toggling of different nodes (folders),  their sub nodes (sub folders) & also rearrange the nodes using drag and drop functionlaity.

 The React Arborist Library is used here.

 This component can easily handle millions of data.